thorannath/bankapp/README.md

 Controller Responsibilities
 Controllers are the components that handle user interaction, work with the model, and ultimately select a view to render.
-In an MVC application, the view only displays information; the controller handles and responds to user input and interaction.
+In an MVC application, the view only displays information; the controller handles and responds to user input and interaction. created deposit,withdraw and user management using stored procedure